Vintage ABA Team Logos

 Key Players: Zelmo Beaty, Willie Wise, Ron Boone, Red Robbins, Glen Combs, Merv Jackson

 While teams like New York, Kentucky and Indiana were eventually celebrated as great teams of the 1970's, the 1971 Utah Stars are probably the greatest basketball team of the 1970's that no one ever really heard about.
-Utah was perential contenders in the ABA, having reached the ABA finals on 3 different occations.
+Utah was perennial contenders in the ABA, having reached the ABA finals on 3 different occasions.
 Unlike Stockton and Malone, this Utah team broke through in 1971.

 Ron Boone Utah Stars ABA

 Forward Ron Boone averaged 16 points and 5 rebounds.
-Boone was an agressive forward that carved out a lengthy career in pro basketball.
-The tough nosed forward was known for his durability, legend has it Boone never missed a game from the beggining of his career in 4th grade all the way to his retirement.
+Boone was an aggressive forward that carved out a lengthy career in pro basketball.
+The tough nosed forward was known for his durability, legend has it Boone never missed a game from the beginning of his career in 4th grade all the way to his retirement.

 Zelmo Beaty led the team with 22.9 points and 15.7 rebounds per game.
 Beaty was among the most underrated players in the history of the ABA.
 The big man played in the NBA for 7 seasons before his move to Utah.
 He was a 2 time NBA All-Star averaging over 20 points in 3 different seasons and Beaty averaged more than 10 rebounds per game in 6 seasons in the NBA.
 He has instant success in the ABA, the 6-9 Beaty was a 3 time ABA All-Star.